-The Best Kate Spade Deals at the Nordstrom Anniversary Sale
+Nordstrom Anniversary Sale: The Best Kate Spade Handbags and Jewelry

 Nordstrom Anniversary Sale: The Best Kate Spade Handbags and Jewelry Deals

-The Nordstrom Anniversary Sale is full of incredible Kate Spade New York deals -- and we've got a sneak preview.
+The Nordstrom Anniversary Sale is full of incredible Kate Spade deals -- and we've got a sneak preview.

 You'll be able to score discounts on the designer brand's stylish leather handbags, wallets, sunglasses, jewelry and more in just a couple of weeks.
 In the meantime, start picking out which of these accessories you'll be purchasing.
 Additionally, check out the luxury deals on designer women's clothing and shoes now at the Nordstrom Surprise Sale.